cilium/tetragon/docs/content/en/docs/getting-started/enforcement.md

 This adds a network and file policy enforcement on top of execution, file tracing and networking policy already deployed in the quick start.
-In this use case we use a namespace filter to limit the scope of the enforcement policy to just the `darkstar` cluster we installed the demo application in from the [Quick Kubernetes Install]({{< ref "docs/getting-started/install-k8s" >}}).
+In this use case we use a namespace filter to limit the scope of the enforcement policy to just the `default` namespace we installed the demo application in from the [Quick Kubernetes Install]({{< ref "docs/getting-started/install-k8s" >}}).

 This highlights two important concepts of Tetragon.
 First in kernel filtering